mbudisic/koopman/README.md

 # Use

+## Basic syntax

 Currently, the toolbox implements two algorithms based on Dynamic Mode Decomposition, and one algorithm based on Discrete Fourier Transform.
 All functions have similar syntax.

+Let's suppose that a ```Snapshots``` matrix holds a multidimensional data sampled from a process, with each column corresponding to a snapshot at a single time instance, and snapshots taken at a time resolution of ```dt```.

+To compute Koopman modes using the provided algorithms, run either of the three:

+    >> [Spectrum, Modes, Amplitudes] = koopman.DMD( Snapshots, dt )
+    >> [Spectrum, Modes, Amplitudes] = koopman.DMD_Duke( Snapshots, dt )
+    >> [Spectrum, Modes, Amplitudes] = koopman.KDFT( Snapshots, dt )

+Output variables are

+* ```Spectrum```, a vector of complex frequencies, where positive real parts indicate growing modes, negative decaying modes, and imaginary parts give oscillation frequencies
+* ```Modes```, matrix of spatial shapes, where complex-valued column corresponds to an element of ```Spectrum```,
+* ```Amplitudes```, a vector of complex amplitudes that minimize the L2 distance between the input data, and the reconstruction

 For further documentation, see help lines for individual functions in the koopman namespace.

+## Demo

 A demo (and validation) for the toolbox is located in koopman/validate folder.
 Once the namespace +koopman is in the path, demo can be run by